-This establishment offers both public and private tours, a robust menu of tasty pub food, a large billiards hall on its upper level, and a vast number of beers on tap.
-Their flagship brew is the Railyard Ale, an American Amber/Red that is smooth and fruity, yet malty at the same time.
+This establishment offers public and private tours, a robust menu of tasty pub food, a large billiards hall on its upper level, and many beers on tap.
+Their flagship brew is the Railyard Ale, an American Amber/Red that is smooth and fruity yet malty at the same time.
 They also offer cocktails and wine.

 Located between Denver’s historic Union Station and the Colorado Rockies stadium, Coors Field, this is a great place to spend an afternoon in the city’s beautiful and lively LoDo neighborhood.